di-feb/SIDB/README.md

 - `SHT_SecondaryInsertEntry`: Inserts a record into a secondary hash file.
 - `SHT_SecondaryGetAllEntries`: Prints all records in a secondary hash file that have a specific key value.

+The project includes an empty folder build with a .gitkeep file inside it.
+We use this folder to store the files that are created when we run the programs.

 ## Documentation

 This project involves the implementation of a set of functions that manage files created based on **static hash table** and **static secondary hash table**  organization.